DAVIDshenghuei/Python-Mini-Projects-/README.md

 2. It'll ask you to input English or Chinese words or sentence.
 Then it'll print the related translation text.
 3. If you input 'z' it'll stop to ask then quit the program.

-# 3. Check your English speech
+# 3. Check your French word or sentence

 ## Requirements